-^{3.} The Danish Design School, The Academy of Fine Arts School of Architecture and The Academy of Fine Arts School of Conservation have now merged under the name of The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation (KADK).
-In this mapping the division in three units is maintained in order to be able to compare the numbers with those of the earlier years.
+3 Denmark's Design School, The Academy of Fine Arts School of Architecture and The Academy of Fine Arts School of Conservation have now merged under the name of The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation (KADK).
+In this mapping the division into three units is maintained in order to be able to compare the numbers with those of the earlier years.

-^{4.} Venture Cup is a business idea competition for students, graduates and faculty at Danish universities.
+4 Venture Cup is a business idea competition for students, graduates and faculties at the Danish universities.

-^{5.} Developed by the Øresund Entrepreneurship Academy and since 2007 used for mapping the entrepreneurship education at Danish universities.
+5 Developed by the Øresund Entrepreneurship Academy and since 2007 used for mapping the entrepreneurship education at the Danish universities.